microsoft/azure-gradle-plugins/azure-functions-gradle-plugin/README.md

 ## Usage

 ### Package Staging folder
-Use this task to package your staging folder:
+Use the script below to  to package your staging folder:

 ```shell
 gradle azureFunctionsPackage